82.4% of people report experiencing loneliness. Not homelessness. Not poverty. Loneliness.

 Acts 17:26: "From one man he made all the nations, that they should inhabit the whole earth; and he marked out their appointed times in history and the boundaries of their lands."

-Your apartment in that city.
-Your desk at that job.
+Your apartment.
+Your desk.
 Your seat in that church.
 Your family.
 Your friend group.
-The person you sit next to on the bus.
-The unexpected text from someone you haven't heard from in years.
-The coincidence that doesn't feel like a coincidence.
-All of it was determined by a God who puts His people exactly where He wants them.
+The person on the bus.
+The text from someone you haven't heard from in years.
+The coincidence that doesn't feel like one.
+All determined by a God who places His people exactly where He wants them.

 Your placement is not an accident.
-Your presence in the people's lives and people in your life—all determined by a sovereign God who is working all things according to His purpose.
+Your presence in others' lives, theirs in yours—all determined by a sovereign God working all things according to His purpose.

 The Family: Adopted Into Eternity

-If you have trusted Jesus, you have more family than you can count.
-Siblings spanning every nation, every century, every circumstance.
-The person sitting in a church pew across the world right now is your sibling.
-The martyrs who died 2,000 years ago are your family.
-The believers not yet born are your children in the faith.
+If you've trusted Jesus, you have more family than you can count.
+Siblings spanning every nation, century, circumstance.
+The person sitting in a church pew across the world is your sibling.
+The martyrs 2,000 years dead are your family.
+Believers not yet born are your children in the faith.

 The loneliest Christian has more family than the most popular person in the world without Christ.

-And the Father who adopted you—He is not distant.
-He is not unconcerned.
-He is not waiting for you to get your act together before He notices you.
-He is closer than your next breath.
+The Father who adopted you is closer than your next breath.
 Hebrews 13:5 promises: "Never will I leave you; never will I forsake you."

 The Closing: You Are Not Alone

-The world's loneliness crisis is not a crisis of too few people.
-It's a crisis of forgetting God.
-It's millions of image-bearers, designed for connection with their Creator, trying to be satisfied by lesser things.
+The world's loneliness crisis is not too few people.
+It's forgetting God.
+Millions of image-bearers, designed for connection with their Creator, trying to be satisfied by lesser things.

 But if you are in Christ, everything changes.
 You are not alone.
-You have never been alone.
+You never have been.

 The God who chose you before the world began has been with you in every empty room, every silent night, every crowded space where no one saw you.
 He sees you.
 He chose you.
 He placed you exactly where you are.
 And He will never, ever leave you.

 That doesn't erase human loneliness.
-But it reframes it.
-It gives it meaning.
-And it offers a cure that no amount of human connection ever could.
+But it reframes it, gives it meaning, and offers a cure no amount of human connection ever could.

 Explore the Invisible Wall Series